Waroona

 What are some of the major infrastructure and planning changes likely to influence Waroona?

-Key infrastructure and planning changes likely to influence Waroona include: Waroona Energy Park (Solar & Battery Precinct) (Planning); Railside Park, Waroona Town Centre Revitalisation (Completed); Myalup Offshore Windfarm (Proposed); Additional Australind Trains Procurement (Approved); and Provision Of Regional-Level Sporting Facilities In Growth Areas Perth And Peel (Proposed).
+Key infrastructure and planning changes likely to influence Waroona include: Waroona Energy Park (Solar and Battery Precinct) (Planning); Railside Park, Waroona Town Centre Revitalisation (Completed); Myalup Offshore Windfarm (Proposed); Additional Australind Trains Procurement (Approved); and Provision Of Regional-Level Sporting Facilities In Growth Areas Perth And Peel (Proposed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Waroona?